Hanover Messe 2025 Lands In Saudi Arabia This December

 With the full backing of Saudi Arabia's Ministry of Industry and Mineral Resources, this initiative is set to drive the Kingdom's industrial ambitions forward.

-As the world embarks on another industrial revolution, Saudi Arabia is“ready to lead the way”, say the organisers.
+As the world embarks on another industrial revolution, Saudi Arabia is ready to lead the way.

 Legal Disclaimer: